Architecture and Data Blog

 Testing the behavior of the database

-When you are writing xUnit tests you are in certain ways trying to make sure that the test breaks when the code that is being tested changes the assumptions you made when writing the Test and Production code.
 Similarly if you are relying on the database to throw a error when you put invalid data, then you should write a test around this assumption, so that when someone changes the database to not behave the way you assumed it to behave, the test you wrote will break and it will force the team to think about the change to the database that is being undertaken.
+If the change is really required, then the team would fix the test else rollback the change being made.

 Database Testing revisited